matbesancon/hugo-site/content/post/2020-03-26-confined-phd.markdown

-Being in Europe with many friends & contacts in North America, I used the circumstances to slightly shift my day, waking up between 8.30 and 9.15, and going to bed a bit later, sharing more hours of the day with them, this would normally be more complicated with things to attend to where I am, but allow me to attend European late morning and afternoon remote events, North-American morning and early-afternoon events.
-I take a quick breakfast in the kitchen (no hot drink), make a batch of tea or coffee to keep at my desk.
+Being in Europe with many friends & contacts in North America, I used the circumstances to slightly shift my day, waking up between 8.30 and 9.15, and going to bed a bit later, sharing more hours of the day with them.
+This would normally be more complicated with things to attend to where I am, but allow me to attend European late morning and afternoon remote events, North-American morning and early-afternoon events.
+I take a quick breakfast in the kitchen (no hot drink), make a batch of tea or coffee to keep while at my desk.
 I use the morning to catch up on emails, work on research, writing code and prose (with breaks, see below).
 I do not go back to eat while not hungry, and not before 1.30PM.
 The afternoon is a blend of research work and semi-work-related activities.
 I usually have figured out something to cook by the end of the day, depending on how much I estimate this will take I start late-afternoon or early evening.
-Depending on the mood and tasks, I work a bit after dinner, before closing all work tabs and windows (yes, all) to switch to leisure time, including films, calling people, etc. I keep at least one hour at the end of the day for reading, these days fiction (the Poppy War, the alienist and death in the east at the moment), and only in paper versions, since I don't have a reader and I get enough screen time in the day.
+Depending on the mood and tasks, I work a bit after dinner, before closing all work tabs and windows (yes, all) to switch to leisure time, including films, calling people, etc. I keep at least one hour at the end of the day for reading, these days fiction (the Poppy War, the Alienist and Death in the East at the moment), and only in paper versions, since I don't have a reader and I get enough screen time in the day.